Do your part on rainy days

 What you can do to Protect Our Waters

-Install a rain garden, cistern, or rain barrel
+Install a rain garden, cistern, or other green stormwater infrastructure

+Every property has one sewer pipe that connects the building(s) to the larger sewer and treatment system.
 Groundwater seeps into sewer pipes through holes, cracks, and joint failures in pipes.
-Repairing your leaky side sewer will keep water out of the sewer system and reduce the chance of overflows.
+Repairing your leaky side/home sewer will keep water out of the sewer system and reduce the chance of overflows.
 These repairs can use trenchless technology, such as pipe bursting, which has fewer impacts to existing landscaping.

 When residents Don’t Flush Trouble, they help keep trash from entering the waterways during an overflow.
 You can also help keep pollutants out of our streams, lakes, and Puget Sound: